Editing III: Using external tools

 and require less scrolling.
 Here is how I would do it:

-rez_write_csv(rez007$trackDF$default, "rez007_refexpr.csv", c("id", "unitLastText", "tokenOrderLast", "text", "name", "number"))
+rez_write_csv(rez007$trackDF$default, "rez007_refexpr.csv", c("id", "unitLastText", "tokenOrderLast", "text", "name", "number"))Whenever you export a .csv with the intention of

-importing it back, you must export the id
+importing it back, you must export the id column so

 that the resulting table can be merged back.
 The

-column is obviously needed since you need to know
+text column is obviously needed since you need to know

 which referential expression you’re dealing with, and

-is occasionally useful when a formally
+tokenOrderLast is occasionally useful when a formally

 identical noun phrase appears twice in an IU (you will need to

-or wordSeq
+usetokenSeq or wordSeq ). name is

 the name of the chain/entity.
 Finally, for obvious reasons you should